nikola-vukicevic/dotfiles/README.md

 # dotfiles
-After a long hiatus, I returned to Linux (Arch being my distro of choice).
-I switched to a "dry", minimalist setup with i3 and terminal apps.
-I've ditched mouse almost entirely and re-aquired some skills.
-I'm learning how to really use ViM (technically, I've known how to use Vim for some time, but I'm not terribly proficient with it).
-I'm slowly growing into it all and I absolutely 'LOVE' the experience!
-I've spent some time fiddling with different things and tweaking this and that.
-These are my dotfiles.
+In 2016, after a long hiatus, I returned to Linux and Arch was a nice discovery for me (knew about it before, of course, but, never used it for real).
+I ditched the desktop enviroments and went the minimalist/terminal/VM way (started with i3, tried many VMs, settled with dwm and also switched from Arch to Artix).

+So far so good! :)

+## dwm

+My build of the Suckless dwm window manager.
+Simple and effective with only a few patches

+- bottom stack (a nice additional layout)
+- shift tools (for easier acces to adjacent tags)
+- swallow (GUI app started from terminal 'swallows' the terminal, i.e. - the terminal temporarily disappears until the app is closed)
+- full gaps (by default, it's practiaclly 'turned-off', as you can see in the config file, but I guess I like it sometimes, so I keep it

+## st

+My build of the Suckless Simple Terminal.
+Also simple and effective with not too many patches:

+- del key (del key is not functional by default)
+- focus (separate alpha for the main/aux windows)
+- font 2 (so you can list backup fonts)
+- scrollback & scrollback mouse (scrolling is not a default option in ST)

+## ViM (legacy)
+Although I'm still very much using Vim, haven't really fiddled with the .vimrc in a long time, so I'm calling these my "legacy" settings.

+If you wanna try them out, you're going to need the Vundle plugin and you're also going to have to fiddle with YCM (and apprent;y, I also made a mod of one of the official Airline themes minimalist.vim).

+## i3 (legacy)
+Nothing fancy here.
+Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visual tweaks); suits my needs just fine.

-# Xresources
+## Xresources
 These settings are for the urxvt terminal (which I now perefer to both Termite and ST).
 I'm using the vanilla version of Inconsolata font, while the other two fonts provide additional glyphs.

-# ViM
-I'm not much of a ViM expert (yet :D), so my settings aren't super advanced, to say the least.
-For starters, I came up with a nice setup that's a combination of my own research and, of course, little bits and and pieeces I've borrowed from other people.

-If you wanna try these out, you're going to need the Vundle plugin and you're also going to have to fiddle with YCM.

-I also made a mod of one of the official Airline themes (minimalist.vim).

-# i3
-Nothing fancy here.
-Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visual tweaks); suits my needs just fine.